 We encourage you to continue searching the industry to find a company that fits your needs best.

-Our best advice: Find a reputable self-publishing company that can show you the ropes on self-publishing at a lower investment, and add value to your life through publishing a book you control and get full compensation on.
-We believe in making informed choices, and to protect your investment – in terms of time, money, and your success as a reputable author.
+Our best advice: Find a reputable self-publishing company that can show you the ropes of self-publishing at a lower investment, and add value to your life through publishing a book you control and get full compensation on.
+We believe in making informed choices, and protecting your investment – in terms of time, money, and your success as a reputable author.

 We will always strive to provide unbiased reviews, but if we know there is a better alternative out there, we will speak up.

 If you're interested in a complete solution to learning how to publish a book and beyond, the Self-Publishing School author education programs might be a good fit.

 Our Become a Bestseller program taught by Chandler Bolt and team will walk you through the self-publishing process step-by-step, in a way that gives you total creative control over your book, and helps you write and publish the right way, while saving you lots of money so you can reinvest in your career as an author.

 Here’s what Self-Publishing School offers aspiring authors for less investment than Archway Publishing (and way more value):

 - Specific learning paths tailored to fit your publishing needs.
 Are you a first-time author ready to write and self-publish your book?
 Or maybe you’re a fiction writer who wants to create a bestseller?
 Maybe you’re ready to sell more books, or launch an online course from your book?
 We have programs to fit your author style.

 - Bestseller guarantee.
 We have helped thousands of authors become bestsellers through our proven framework.

 - 1-1 high touch coaching with an expert author.
 All of the book coaches—successful published authors themselves—walk students through the process of self-publishing.
 Check out the programs for more information on this.